Project Bona Fide

 What We Need

 Farm volunteers support a variety of projects including but not limited to natural building, tree propagation, gardening, irrigation, cooking, planting, natural medicine, and projects with the local community.

-We provide lodging in our open-air dormitories (bunk beds, mattresses, bedding, & mosquito nets included) and 3 daily and delicious meals.
+Volunteers stay in our open-air dormitories (bunk beds, mattresses, bedding, and mosquito nets included).

-Project Bona Fide asks international volunteers to pay a Program Fee that covers room & board (3 meals/day except Saturday dinners) and the operational costs of local staff.
+Project Bona Fide asks international volunteers to pay a program fee that covers room and board (3 meals/day except for Saturday dinners) and the operational costs of local staff.

 The Program Fee is as follows:

 Less than 1 week: $22/day

 1-2 weeks: $20/day